 What’s In a Name?
 The origin of ‘Qlaims’

-Our CEO, Malcolm Harvey, explains the origin of our company name
+Our Founder, Malcolm Harvey, explains the origin of our company name.

 Very easy: Qlaims (as in claims; but styled with our bespoke Q)